X1Alpha29/Coding-Challenge-Completed/README.md

 Additionally, implementing the rating system correctly took some iteration.
 At first, users could only add comments, and the rating was hardcoded to 5 stars.
 I had to modify the UI and API to allow users to provide a rating manually.
 Styling the frontend was also a smaller, somewhat enjoyable challenge.
 While Tailwind was initially considered, I opted to use plain CSS to avoid potential issues with configuration and integration.
 Creating a responsive and visually structured layout using CSS required additional effort.

+During the project setup, the mogul-frontend folder was mistakenly recognized as a Git submodule.
+This caused issues when trying to push the folder to GitHub, as submodules require separate repositories.
+To be able to partly fix this issue and to complete the test I had to move the key front-end files into another new folder (front-end).
+These files that I have modified were not part of the automatically generated front-end files.
+This ensured that the frontend files were properly tracked and uploaded to GitHub as proof of completion.

 Potential Imrovements for a real product
 1. Implement a database to persist data and ensure it remains even after server restarts.
 2. Integrate a more robust authentication system to handle user sessions and permissions.